rebeccaapollos/cookbook/content/blog/fish-curry/index.md

 ---
 title: Fish Curry
 date: "2021-12-04"
-description: "Our yummy fish curry recipie."
+description: "Our yummy fish curry recipe."
 ---

 I'm very excited to write my first recipie today!!

 For today's fish curry recipie we'll be using king fish!
-But this recipie can be used for other fish like pomfret.
+But this recipe can be used for other fish like pomfret.

 ### Ingredients requried